 If your hormone levels continue to be high or your excess hair growth doesn’t improve, your health care provider may re–check your hormone levels, or may suggest that you take the Pill continuously.
 This means that you would take just the “active pills” for 3–4 months or longer.
 You would not have a menstrual period until you stop taking the active hormone pills.
 Some people may have spotting while taking the Pill continuously.

 Do I need a pelvic exam before going on the oral contraceptive pill?

-No. Although it’s important for teens to have checkups as part of their general health care, a pelvic exam is not needed for girls with PCOS just to start oral contraceptive pills.
-Girls with PCOS may have an external genital examination or a pelvic exam as part of their first visit for PCOS, and/or they may have a pelvic ultrasound to look at their ovaries.
+No. Although it’s important for teens to have checkups as part of their general health care, a pelvic exam is not needed for people with PCOS just to start oral contraceptive pills.
+People with PCOS may have an external genital examination or a pelvic exam as part of their first visit for PCOS, and/or they may have a pelvic ultrasound to look at their ovaries.

 Is there any trouble getting pregnant after using the oral contraceptive pill?

 There is no change in fertility with the use of the oral contraceptive pill.
 However, if you have PCOS and your periods were irregular before you started taking the Pill, it is likely that your periods will be irregular again when you stop taking it.

 Does the oral contraceptive pill cause birth defects?

 No, the Pill does not cause birth defects or affect the health of future children.